SaiChanduManchala/Country-Explorer/README.md

 The application is designed to be responsive on various devices, ensuring a seamless user experience.
 However, some features may behave differently on older versions of browsers.
 Ensure you are using the latest versions for optimal performance.

 ## Conclusion
 Thank you for exploring the Country Explorer project!
 Feel free to contribute or provide feedback.
-For any questions or issues, please open an issue on the GitHub repository.
+For any questions or issues, please open an issue on the GitHub repository and you can visit the deployed webpage by clicking on the vercel link in Repository.